robotframework/robotframework/doc/python/PythonTutorial.rst

   also some editors specially for Python.

 * The most important editor features are source highlighting and handling indentation.
-Make sure your editor of choise supports them either natively or via Python plugin or mode.
+Make sure your editor of choice supports them either natively or via Python plugin or mode.

 * If you do not know any editor, you can at least get started with